fstreicher/folding-decorators/README.md

 # Folding Decorators

 This extension allows you to collapse decorators on your classes/functions.

-## Known Issues

-Since the VSCode API only allows for exsting [FoldingRangeKinds](https://code.visualstudio.com/api/references/vscode-api#FoldingRangeKind), I chose to use regions, so decorators will be toggled with the same command (`Un-/Fold All Regions`).
+This should probably work for other languages as well, but is currently scoped to Typescript only.

 ## Extension Settings

-Future extension, currently not in scope:
+* `folding-decorators.autoFold`:\
+  Enable auto-folding on file open
-* `folding-decorators.toggleDecorators`:\
+* `folding-decorators.decorators`:\
-  Choose to toggle all decorators, or just the ones defined by `folding-decorators.custom-regex`
+  Choose to toggle all decorators, or just the ones defined by `folding-decorators.customRegex`
-* `folding-decorators.custom-regex`:\
+* `folding-decorators.customRegex`:\
-  Define a Regex to only collapse selected decorators (eg. `/foo/` to only match those starting with `@Api` to match swagger docs)
+  Define a RegEx-like selector to only collapse certain decorators.
+* `folding-decorators.activationDelay`:\
+  Set a delay for setting the folding ranges.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+Since the VSCode API only offers `Import`, `Comment` and `Region` as [FoldingRangeKind](https://code.visualstudio.com/api/references/vscode-api#FoldingRangeKind) and does not allow to define custom ones, this extension uses `Region`.
+So if you use `// #region` markers in your code, those will be folded as well.

 ## Release Notes